lue-bird/elm-bounded-nat/README.md

 - `ValueIn`: between a minimum & maximum value
 - `ValueMin`: at least a minimum value
-- `N`: exact value
+- `ValueN`: exact value
-    - (also describes the difference between 2 values)
+    - also describes the difference between 2 values

 &emsp;